rpglab/ML_Sync-Inertia-Estimation/README.md

 The three excel files are too large to share them on Github.
 Instead, they are shared on Figshare, along with the raw simulation data.
 The download link is:
 * https://figshare.com/articles/dataset/Raw_Dataset_for_IEEE_24-Bus_System_Freuqency_Dynamics_Measurements/23576769

+Matlab Simulink model that generates the data is available at:
+* <a class="" href="/resources/IEEE-24bus-Sys_TimeDmnSim-Matlab/"  target="_blank">https://rpglab.github.io/resources/IEEE-24bus-Sys_TimeDmnSim-Matlab/</a>

 ## Power system test data:
 The test system used in this work is a modified IEEE 24-bus system: one area of the IEEE 73-bus system ("The IEEE Reliability Test System-1996.
 A report prepared by the Reliability Test System Task Force of the Application of Probability Methods Subcommittee" and link is <a class="" target="_blank" href="https://ieeexplore.ieee.org/document/780914">here</a>).